Flight-Free-UK/flight_free_uk_website/source/posts_travel/family-staycations-in-the-west-country-and-wales.html.markdown

 ![](/images/uploads/family-travel-2.jpg "A hill top walk at National Trust Dyrham Park, near Bath ")

-> "If it is something new and refreshing that you seek, then I suggest that you look no further than the stories and sites of our own native culture."
+> If it is something new and refreshing that you seek, then I suggest that you look no further than the stories and sites of our own native culture.

 Whilst we have the benefit of a 9-year-old with a massive imagination, he, like children generally, cannot be relied upon to explore museums, galleries or historic sites with the greatest level of concentration.
 As a result, we chose some places to visit where he might be able to learn a little, and play a lot.